PatrickKinnear/skein-dimensions/README.md

 dimension estimate of the skein module of the twisted torus defined by this matrix.
 The data is written in raw form to a csv file in the working directory.
 The output filepath may be specified at the command line.
-Default is skein-dims-rawdata.csv.
+Default is `skein-dims-rawdata.csv`.
 Can also specify shell level (defaults to 6).

 *Write Mode*
 The program will produce a table giving some SL_2(Z) matrices, the dimension of